 Project Citizen, a program co-sponsored by the Center for Civic Education, is a unique curriculum for upper elementary, middle and high school students, designed to promote responsible participation in local and state government.

 Students work together to identify a public policy issue in their community and develop an action plan for local government leaders to use in addressing the issue.
-The work culminates with a class portfolio that can be part of a state and national showcase.
+The work culminates with a class portfolio that can be part of a state showcase for all grade levels, and a national showcase at the middle school level.
 Some truly remarkable projects leading to real change have come from this program.

 See below for more information about: